tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 <tip>I use Static Queries as much as possible because I love the hooks API and the ease of composition possibilities it brings.
 For example, you can create custom hooks and reuse them in multiple components.</tip>

-Let’s say that you have a graphQL query that grabs metadata that you want on multiple pages.
+Let’s say that you have a GraphQL query that grabs metadata that you want on multiple pages.
 Create a custom React hook with the `useStaticQuery` Gatsby hook inside of it.
 Then you can use your custom hook wherever you want and always easily get that data into your component.
 When you need to have variables in your component, you have to use a Page Query.
 Page Queries cannot be used with the hooks API and have to be unique and attached to the specific page component.

 Another great thing with Static Queries is that you can grab the data in the component that needs the data.
 That prevents _prop drilling_ and your data is more tightly coupled to the component where it is used.